 Below is a snapshot of the recruiting depth charts for several major Division I programs, and it shows how many players these programs were actively recruiting (targets), how many recruits were offered scholarships, and how many have verbally committed already.

-extended to juniors AND sophomores.
+For many, it's pretty shocking to learn that so many offers are extended to juniors AND sophomores.
 The reality is, this trend is not just limited to college football.
 Coaches in all sports at every college level are offering prospects early.
 So if you're getting letters while others are receiving offers, then you need to find out WHY.

 If you aren't sure where you stand with coaches, don't panic.
 You just need to understand how the process works, and you need to have a good plan.